 The International Education Fee Scholarship (IEFS)

 The Office of Study Abroad offers the International Education Fee Scholarship to all students that participate in our study abroad programs.
 This scholarship is granted based on GPA, Financial need, and program lenght.
 To apply, just click here, login to your Buff Portal, fill out your information and submit.
 Make sure you have the following information ready: 1) dates of your program; and, 2) your current WT GPA.
 The Office of Study Abroad will verify the GPA you enter; in case of discrepancies, you will be asked to submit an official transcript.

 To qualify for the IEFS, you must meet the following requirements:

 - Be in good academic standing

-- Be a full-time student the semester before you plan on going abroad
+- Be a full-time student at WTAMU the semester before you plan on going abroad

-- Participate in a study abroad program approved by our office.
+- Participate in a study abroad program approved by our office and your academic advisor.